vlcn-io/cr-sqlite/README.md

     SELECT crsql_alter_commit('table_name');
     ```
     A future version of cr-sqlite may extend the SQL syntax to make this more natural.
-- Other methods exist for extracting replication metadata which can be found in the main docs.

 Application code uses the function extension to enable crr support on tables.